denkspuren/consize/contrib/ParserCombinators.md

 >>   ] 2curry parser-quotation ;
 >>
 ```
 The word `parser-map` returns a parser, that runs the underlying parser `parser`.
-On success, `quot` is used to transform the `value`-field of the parser-result.
+On success, `quot` is used to transform the `value`-field of the parse-result.

 ```consize
 >> : parser-tag ( parser tag -- parser' ) swap [ { } assoc ] rot push \ \ push parser-map ;